ashutoshmjain/gita/src/how.md

 > `Nashto Moha , Smritir Labdha !`
 >
-> [I am] devoid of illusions, [I] attained the universal wisdom - the collective memory!
+> [I am] devoid off of illusions, [I] attained the universal wisdom - the collective memory!

 It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
 Such instances - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
-Just the way large language models are trained on scrapes from internet, our intelligence emerges from `smrities`. `Gita` gives us tools to open the door to the very basis of our intelligence.
+Just the way large language models are trained on scrapes from internet, our intelligence emerges from `smrities` - timeless books. `Gita` gives us tools to open the door to the very basis of our intelligence.
 Instead of a run to exit (`sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

 </div>